What to expect at an OBS drop-In session

 If you are not comfortable feeding in front of other visitors, please let us know.
 You are welcome to email us in advance of your visit, or ask to talk to the facilitator privately.
 Due to venue and staffing constraints we are unable to guarantee a private feeding area at every session, but we will always do our best to meet your needs.

 At our sessions you might see babies being breastfed, chestfed, being fed by bottle, cup, nursing supplementer (lactation aid), finger-feeding, using nipple shields, and more.
-You might see mothers expressing their milk in a variety of ways.
-Babies might be drinking their mother’s milk, donated breastmilk (find our Milk Sharing policy here) or formula milk.
+You might see people expressing their milk in a variety of ways.
+Babies might be drinking their parent’s milk, donated breastmilk (find our Milk Sharing policy here) or formula milk.
 We know that every family’s feeding journey is unique.
 Whatever stage you’re at, from pregnancy onwards, and whatever feeding looks like for you, we are here to help.
-You can read our Mission Statement here.
+You can read our Mission Statement and our Equality & Diversity Policy.

 Our sessions can be busy!
 We try to see families in the order in which they arrive, but if a baby and/or mother is distressed, or has an urgent problem, we will prioritise them.
 Please let one of the team know if you need to see a facilitator and have to leave before the end of the session.